robmadeyou/Bloop/Design/Tests.md

 3.4.
 Changing options actually changes the options<br>
   * Volume changes
   * Level difficulty changes
-  * Game speed changes
+  * Game speed changes<br>
-  * Intensity changes<br>

 3.5.
-Options are saved once the screen is exited<br>
+Options label is clearly visible<br>

 ###High Scores

 4.1.
 Back button leads back to Main menu<br>
 4.2.
 Back button border activates on mouse highlighting<br>
 4.3.
 Back button border hides when mouse is away from the button<br>
 4.4.
-High scores are displayed in order (Highest to lowest) 4.5.
-High scores have an identifier to recognize who is the author of the high score 4.6.
-High scores update after a game has been played
+High scores are displayed in order (Highest to lowest)<br>
+4.5.
+High scores have an identifier to recognize who is the author of the high score<br>
+4.6.
+High scores update after a game has been played<br>
+4.7.
+High score label is visible and not hidden<br>

+###Game Screen
+####Wall
+5.1.
+Wall waits 3 seconds before starting<br>
+5.2.
+Wall moves forward<br>
+5.3.
+Wall increases in speed with the current level<br>
+5.4.
+If player is stuck in wall, game ends<br>
+5.5.
+Score label is updated as the player runs to the right <br>
+5.6.
+Score increments apropriately, meaning the algorithm "current level * current location" is apropriately calculated<br>
+5.7.
+The "Map" GUI updates, with the wall and the player being appropriately located on the line of path<br>
+5.8.
+The player is able to move right, but not left<br>
+5.9.
+The player is able to jump<br>
+5.10.
+Player speed increases every level<br>
+5.11.
+Player jump height increases every level<br>